 Besides, according to numerous studies, replacing animal proteins with plant proteins favors ovulation in women.
 For this reason, specialists recommend eating broccoli, lentils, or quinoa, among other foods.

 Vitamins are essential substances for people's health, as they are responsible for regulating many functions of the body.
 Thus, it should not be surprising that a vitamin deficiency can affect fertility.

-Please keep in mind that our body is only able to produce vitamin D from sunlight, and vitamins K, B1, B2 and folic acid formed in the intestinal flora in small amounts.
+Please keep in mind that our body is only able to produce vitamin D from sunlight, and vitamins K, B1, B2, and folic acid are formed in the intestinal flora in small amounts.
 The rest of the vitamins must be incorporated into the diet through food or supplements.

 When you aim at getting pregnant, some vitamins are crucial.
 Among them are: